 What attracted me was being able to do a few things without being severly restricted - namely being able to install an effective antenna.
 While not being able to put up a large tower, I can install an antenna system up to 40 foot.

-The plan was, and still is, installing a short tilting aluminum tower with a decent antenna such as a 3-element SteppIR with 40m or an Optibeam with the top of the antenna just shy of that 40-foot height above the ground.
-That was being planned for 2020, and then deferred to 2021.
+The plan was, and still is, installing a short self-supporting aluminum tower with a decent antenna such as a 3-element SteppIR (with 40m?), JK, Mosely, or OptiBeam with the top of the antenna just shy of that 40-foot height above the ground.
+That was being planned for 2020, deferred to 2021, and again deferred to 2022 now.
 I am looking forward to getting a much better antenna system up in preparation for the coming sunspot cycle, Cycle 25.

 The house during a wintery morning (upper).
 The house leading up to Christmas just after sunset (lower).
 The elevated Zero-Five 10-40m Ground Plane Vertical is barely visible on the right side (the north side of the house).